Trying to land some writing jobs, and stumbled upon this freelancing platform? You might be wondering: is Writers Work a scam?

 Here, you can manage all your jobs in one place, linking your documents within Writers Work’s text editor to your projects so you can keep track of the time spent, create sub tasks, get notified when due dates are nearing, and so on.

-This is a great feature if you are progressing to become a full time writer, with many projects running at the same time, some of which may require weekly submissions, and you certainly do not want to forget those, or miss the deadlines.
+This is a great feature if you are progressing to become a full time writer, with many projects running at the same time, some of which may require weekly submissions, and you certainly do not want to forget those, or miss any deadlines.

 You can create a professional portfolio, without requiring to build out a separate website to market yourself as a writer, as there is social media integration.
 But of course this feature with Writers Work will lack versatility compared to your own website, which you can design in whichever way you want.